 In this black comedy, Jim is an unsatisfied middle aged man on vacation with his family at Disney World.
-While his family frolics through the park and is enthralled with the sights and sounds of Disney, Jim is busy following two French women he lusts for.
-The park environment soon turns to something more sinister as Jim discovers.
-Jim must protect his adventurous kids, angry and suspicious wife, and defend himself against the happiest place on Earth.Written by
+While his family frolics through the park and is enthralled with the sights and sounds of Disney, Jim finds himself inexplicably obsessed with two French teenage girls.
+The park environment soon turns to something more sinister as Jim uncovers its secrets.
+Jim must protect his adventurous kids, placate his suspicious wife and defend himself against the happiest place on Earth.Written by

 See more »

 11 of 12 people found this review helpful.

 Was this review helpful to you?